On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data

-In this paper, we take advantage of satellite data techniques to construct a large dataset of field-level yields for corn and soybeans in the Corn Belt area of the United States of America.
-This enables us to conduct an in-depth analysis of basis risk, and compare the suitability of index insurance over a large number of zones.
-The US Corn Belt offers an interesting case study for two reasons.
+In this paper, we take advantage of satellite data techniques to construct a very large dataset of field-level yields for corn and soybeans in the Corn Belt area of the United States of America.
+Using satellite data allows us to observe almost every field within a large zone, which has the double advantage of permitting both a fine-scale analysis within a given zone as well as a large-scope analysis comparing many insurance zones.
+Focusing on the US Corn Belt offers an interesting case study for two reasons.
 Firstly, its large and rather uniform fields offer a particularly favorable setting for satellite data, and accuracy of the satellite predictions is currently higher than in many other countries.
-Second, the US hosts one of the largest and possibly oldest index insurance scheme, based on county average yields.
-Interestingly ---and somehow underappreciated in the literature--- lessons from this scheme are not very encouraging as take-up is very low compared to demand for the traditional indemnity-based schemes also offered in the US.
-Obviously, many explanations for this low take-up of index insurance pertain to peculiarities of the US context, yet we believe that the lessons from the US case have a larger relevance in the global discussion on index insurance.
-In particular, the US case provides probably an upper-bound for the suitability of index insurance in general, as its relatively homogeneous production system makes it well-suited for an output-based index insurance.
-We would expect basis risk to be higher in developing settings characterized by larger heterogeneity due to disparities in access to technology, information and credit.
+Second, the US already hosts one of the largest and possibly oldest area-based insurance scheme, based on county average yields.
+As we will show in more detail in the next section, lessons from index insurance schemes in the US are rather ambiguous.
+On one hand, for the main product from the Risk Management Agency (RMA), the demand for index insurance is very limited compared to the demand for farm-based insurance.
+On the other hand, the conclusion is reversed when one looks at another scheme offered by the Farm Service Agency (FSA).